Information about course credit and number, including grades, registration and attendance is found in the Policies and Procedures section.

 Veterans who are candidates for graduate degrees and who have had their graduate programs interrupted by military service may petition through the Associate Dean of Graduate Studies to extend the time limit imposed by the above regulations by the amount of time spent in military service.
 Nevertheless, students in this situation should apply for formal leaves of absence through the University Registrar, thereby making it unnecessary to contact the College of Graduate Studies .

 For doctoral students, Title 5, language is consistent that all degree requirements must be completed in five years.
 The Associate Dean of Graduate Studies should be petitioned to extend the time for completion of the requirements if 1) the extension is warranted by individual circumstances and 2) the student demonstrates current knowledge of research and practice in their field of study.
-Doctoral candidates are encouraged to check with both their graduate advisor and Associate Dean of teh College of Graduate Studies for more information specific to their program.
+Doctoral candidates are encouraged to check with both their graduate advisor and Associate Dean of the College of Graduate Studies for more information specific to their program.

 As stipulated in University Policy S13-8, not less than 70% of course work required for the master’s degree must be completed in residence.
-Therefore, for example, a maximum of 9 units can be transferred into a 30-unit graduate program.
+Thus, a maximum of 9 units can be transferred into a 30-unit graduate program.
 This total includes all transferred classes, including those from Open University and the SJSU undergraduate career.
 Transfer work from any source may be applied toward the degree program only if it is approved by the graduate advisor.
 Those taken at SJSU, whether through Open University or as a matriculated undergraduate, may be revalidated in accordance with the rules on revalidation if surpassing the 7-year limit on course viability.
 Those taken at any institution other than SJSU cannot be revalidated.